-Arrangement is an important factor of your website design and Architect is specific in how content is managed and arranged.
+Arrangement is an important factor of your website design and Without Code is specific in how content is managed and arranged.
 Each site consists of a header, footer, as well as rows and columns.
 The majority of widgets, content, and images will live inside a row and column.

 Rows are the horizontal sections of the site.
 These can be manually added by selecting a row and clicking “Add Row.”
 As well, if you drag a widget from the left section in between two rows, a new row will appear to hold the widget.

 You can delete a row by either right-clicking in the row and selecting “Delete” or by clicking the row button and selecting “Delete.”

 Columns are the vertical sections of the site; each row contains at least one; they control the arrangement – from left to right – of widgets/content.